panargirakis/WebGL_Raytracer_Showcase/README.md

 # Structure and implementation notes

 The program starts by initializing the canvas and the webgl elements.
 By default, image number 1 is rendered.
 There are 3 different fragment shaders, one for each image.
 Only one vertex shader is used for all images.
-The main() function in the fragment shaders calls the initialize() function once and then the getRay() function for the main ray of each pixel and all subsequent reflection and refraction rays.
+The main() function in the fragment shaders calls the initialize() function once.
+Then, it calls the getRay() function for the primary ray of each pixel and all subsequent reflections and refractions.
 The getRay() function calculates the color of each ray and the direction and intensity of reflection/refraction rays. getRay() calls getIntersectionSphere() and getIntersectionPlane() to calculate ray intersections.

 ## The program is comprised of 2 code files